kerwin145/translate-buddy/readme.md

 Unzip, and run convert.py

-Big thanks to https://github.com/elkmovie/hsk30 for the HSK word list data, allowing translation entries to be assigned with their HSK levels
+Big thanks to https://github.com/elkmovie/hsk30 and https://mandarinbean.com/new-hsk-vocabulary/ for the HSK word list data, allowing translation entries to be assigned with their HSK levels